asoltesz/solakube/docs/postgres.md

 With this solution, you need to roll your own backup/restore strategy.

+# Postgres with CrunchyData Postgres Operator

+For a production-grade Postgres setup, SolaKube supports the simplified deployment of the [CrunchyData Postgres Operator](https://github.com/CrunchyData/postgres-operator)

+The operator supports streaming replication with proper fail-over, full/incremental backups, point-in-time recovery, multi-cluster DB user management...etc.

+See the details in the [CrunchyData Postgres Operator](postgres-crunchy.md) page.

 # pgAdmin

 Whichever Postgres DBMS setup you implement, you will probably need to have a web administrative interface for your DBs.